 6) Morale: XP proponents contend that XP developers are happier because of increased team communication and the enforcement of a "sustainable pace."
-[4] This metric is subjective and is assessed via a question on the Shodan survey which asks "How often can you say you are enjoying your work?"
+[3] This metric is subjective and is assessed via a question on the Shodan survey (section 3.3) which asks "How often can you say you are enjoying your work?"